-You will need to make the following payments at the point of application, likely by debit or credit card:
+You will need to make the following payments at the point of application, by debit or credit card:

-- Application fee: £700 per applicant.
+- Application fee: £715 per applicant.

 - Immigration Health Surcharge: £624 per year.
-Undergraduate and masters graduates will pay £1248 for a two year visa, PhD graduate will pay £1872 for a three year visa.
+Undergraduate and masters graduates will pay £1,248 for a two year visa, PhD graduate will pay £1,872 for a three year visa.

 There is no requirement to show you have a certain amount of money (known as the 'maintenance requirement') in a bank account.
 However, you will of course still need money to pay your living costs.
 Do you have enough money to support yourself until you find work?
 What is your back up plan if you do not find work?
 As with your Tier 4 or Student permission you will not have access to public funds

 How feasible is it for you to find a job in the UK under the current circumstances?
-Seek advice from our Careers Service.
+Seek advice from our Careers Service

 How can I apply?